InfoTechSite

 C) Independent testers reduce the bottleneck in the incident management process.

-D) Independent testers can work more than developers.
+D) Independent testers can work longer than developers.

 2. Which of the following are the drawbacks of independent testing?

-i) Independent tester cannot verify assumptions people made during specification and implementation of the system.
+i) An independent tester cannot verify assumptions people made during the specification and implementation of the system.

 ii) Independent testers are isolated from the development team.